senseioku/bamhome/replit.md

 ✓ NEW CONTRACT DEPLOYED: 0x2D2F3bD3D6C5a1cCE37211F4385D92F6F1DF0F86
-✓ Updated frontend configuration to use new contract address ✓ All purchase limit features and security measures now live on BSC mainnet
+✓ Updated frontend configuration to use new contract address ✓ All purchase limit features and security measures now live on BSC mainnet ✓ Complete BAM Swap ABI integrated from deployed contract with all functions and events ✓ Frontend now has access to all contract features: purchases, swaps, owner controls, view functions ✓ Production integration complete - BAM Swap fully operational with enterprise security

 ## User Preferences